HamzaOralK/openapi2krakend/README.md

 Basic conversion from OpenAPI specification to Krakend config.
 This is extendable with custom OpenAPI attributes and more support for both krakend and openapi configurations.

+### Supported custom OpenAPI extensions

+Example of custom extensions can be found in the `./swagger/pet-store.json`

 x-timeout: At top level or at method level modifies timeout for the whole api or for a single endpoint

 ### Usage